tbttin/notes/makes/gnu-make-manual.md

               echo $^ > biz
       ```

-    * Caution must be used if relying on `$@` variable in the recipe of a
+    * Caution must be used if relying on `$@` variable in the recipe of
-      grouped target rule.
+      a grouped target rule.

     * A grouped target rule *must* include a recipe.

-      - However, targets that are members of a grouped target may also appear
+      - However, targets that are members of a grouped target may also
-        in independent target rule definitions that do *not* have recipes.
+        appear in independent target rule definitions that do *not* have
+        recipes.

-      - If a grouped target appears in either an independent target rule or in
+      - If a grouped target appears in either an independent target rule
-        another grouped target rule with a recipe, you will get a warning and
+        or in another grouped target rule with a recipe, you will get a
-        the *latter* recipe will replace the former recipe.
+        warning and the *latter* recipe will replace the former recipe.

-        Additionally the target will be removed from the previous group and
+        Additionally the target will be removed from the previous group
-        appear only in the new group.
+        and appear only in the new group.

-      - If you would like a target to appear in multiple groups, then you must
+      - If you would like a target to appear in multiple groups, then
-        use the *double-colon grouped target* separator, `&::`.
+        you must use the *double-colon grouped target* separator, `&::`.

-        Grouped double-colon targets are each considered independently, and
+        Grouped double-colon targets are each considered independently,
-        each grouped double-colon rule's recipe is executed at most once, if at
+        and each grouped double-colon rule's recipe is executed at most
-        least one of its multiple targets requires updating.
+        once, if at least one of its multiple targets requires updating.

 [#Multiple-Targets]

-## Multiple Rules for One Target {#Multiple-Rules}
+## Multiple Rules for One Target

-- All the prerequisites mentioned in all the rules are merged into one list of
+- All the prerequisites mentioned in all the rules are merged into one
-  prerequisites for the target.
+  list of prerequisites for the target.

-- If more than one rule gives a recipe for the same file, `make` uses the last
+- If more than one rule gives a recipe for the same file, `make` uses
-  one given and prints an error message.
+  the last one given and prints an error message.

-- Occasionally it is useful to have the same target invoke multiple recipes
+- Occasionally it is useful to have the same target invoke multiple
-  which are defined in different parts of your makefile; you can use
+  recipes which are defined in different parts of your makefile; you can
-  *double-colon rules* for this.
+  use *double-colon rules* for this.

-- The command `make extradeps=foo.h` will consider `foo.h` as a prerequisite of
+- The command `make extradeps=foo.h` will consider `foo.h` as a
-  each object file, but plain `make` will not:
+  prerequisite of each object file, but plain `make` will not:

   ```makefile
   extradeps=